Skip to Main Content

 Production: Keeping the Audit Trail Clean

-During the shoot, the fixer's accounting team operates as the production accountant for Korean spend, ensuring every invoice is tax-invoice-compliant, every Korean crew member is on Korean payroll with proper 4대보험 contributions where required, and every vendor settlement clears through Korean bank accounts.
-This day-by-day discipline in Seoul, Busan or wherever the shoot lands is what determines whether the post-wrap KOFIC audit takes three months or nine.
+During the shoot, the fixer's accounting team operates as the production accountant for Korean spend, making sure each invoice is tax-invoice-compliant, each Korean crew member is on Korean payroll with proper 4대보험 inputs where needed, and each vendor settlement clears through Korean bank accounts.
+This day-by-day discipline in Seoul, Busan or wherever the shoot lands is what sets whether the post-wrap KOFIC audit takes three months or nine.

 Post-Wrap: Certification and Cash Flow

-After wrap, the fixer prepares the final certification dossier, manages the KOFIC audit, defends the qualifying spend schedule, and — once the certificate is issued — coordinates with the Korean lender or directly with KOFIC to settle the cash rebate.
-Producers who treat the Korean fixer as the CFO of the Korean slice of the production typically realise materially more of the headline rate than producers who treat them as a vendor.
+After wrap, the fixer prepares the final certification dossier, manages the KOFIC audit, defends the qualifying spend schedule, and — once the certificate is issued — sets up with the Korean lender or directly with KOFIC to settle the cash rebates.
+Producers who treat the Korean fixer as the CFO of the Korean slice of the production mostly realise materially more of the headline rate than producers who treat them as a vendor.

 ACT 08